gsilva00/PFL-Project2/README.md

 > To verify if an input number is valid, the game reads all the ASCII codes inserted on that line (`read_line`) and checks if each code belongs to a number character (from 48 to 57 in ASCII, or from 0 to 9 in decimal).
 If true, converts the ASCII code to decimal and adds it to the rest of the previously converted input.
 After obtained the number the user inserted in the correct format, the game will decide if it is between the interval of the current prompt (`between` from the library).

-After choosen any gamemode, the game will ask for the names of the human players.
+After chosen any gamemode, the game will ask for the names of the human players.
 The game will capture each username as a string.

 <p align="center">
     <img src="images/name_players.png" width="400" alt="task3"/>